pelias/documentation/full_planet_considerations.md

 # Considerations for full-planet builds

 Pelias is designed to work with data ranging from a small city to the entire planet.
-Small cities do not require particularly significant resources and should be easy.
-However, full planet builds present many of their own challenges.
+Small cities do not require particularly significant resources and should work out of the box on even modest personal computers.
+However, full planet builds present many of their own challenges and require planning regarding compute infrastructure in order to have success.

 Current [full planet builds](https://pelias-dashboard.geocode.earth) weigh in at over 600 million documents, and require about 450GB total storage in Elasticsearch.